Welcome to the Sleep and Mental Health Lab

 Research Focus

-Dreamscape Study
+On-going Study: Dreamscape Study

 The Dreamscape Study investigates the relationship between sleep neurophysiology, dream experiences and mental health using high-density EEG and dream reports.